Skip to content

 What Is an Asset Record?

-What an asset record is, the fields a complete record should hold, and an example showing how good records support audits and accountability.
+What an asset record is, the fields a complete record should hold, its lifecycle from acquisition to disposal, and how accurate records prevent ghost assets and pass audits.

 AMPthilly Updated

-An asset record is the stored profile of a single asset, holding details such as its ID, description, location, custodian, cost, and history.
+An asset record is the stored profile of a single asset, holding details such as its ID, description, location, custodian, cost, depreciation, and full history from acquisition to disposal.

 An asset record is the stored profile of a single asset - one item, one record.
 It holds everything the organisation knows about that item: its identifier, what it is, where it is, who has it, what it cost, and what has happened to it since purchase.
 A collection of asset records makes up an asset register, and keeping those records accurate is the day-to-day substance of asset tracking.